Texas drastically limits ballot drop off sites before election

 The new rule, which goes into effect on Friday, will also allow poll watchers to observe activity at the drop off sites, CBS Dallas/Fort Worth reported.

-"The State of Texas has a duty to voters to maintain the integrity of our elections," Abbott said at a press conference, according to CBS DFW.
+"The State of Texas has a duty to voters to maintain the integrity of our elections," Abbott said at a press conference, the station reported.
 "As we work to preserve Texans' ability to vote during the COVID-19 pandemic, we must take extra care to strengthen ballot security protocols throughout the state.
 These enhanced security protocols will ensure greater transparency and will help stop attempts at illegal voting."

 In a press release, Texas Democratic Party Chair Gilberto Hinojosa called the decision a failed attempt to change voting rules "at the last minute."
 In a statement to CBS News, a Texas Democratic Party official confirmed that a lawsuit was in progress.
-The ACLU of Texas also strongly condemned the order in a statement obtained by CBS DFW, calling Abbott's decision "another thinly disguised attempt to stymie the vote."
+The ACLU of Texas also strongly condemned the order in a statement, calling Abbott's decision "another thinly disguised attempt to stymie the vote."

 When Abbott expanded early voting in July, he said it was part of a strategy to "preserve Texans' ability to vote in a way that also mitigates the spread of the virus."
 Letting people deliver mail-in ballots by hand, he said, gave people "greater flexibility" and protected people from COVID-19.